LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 where $u$ and $v$ are renormalization vectors in $\mathbb{R}^K$ and $\mathbb{R}^B$ respectively.
 These vectors are computed  using the iterative **Sinkhorn-Knopp** algorithm, which gives the centering technique its name.

 !!! success "SwAV aims at simultaneously learning meaningful clusters and then train a model to assign the image features to the same cluster whatever the transformation applied to the image.
-The target cluster is computer online using the SK algorithm from the image embedding and the learned clusters."
+The target cluster is computed online using the SK algorithm from the image embedding and the learned clusters."

 > How is the problem reformulated in practice?

 SwAV uses a finite set of prototypes ($C$), learnable parameters that act as centroids summarizing the feature space.
 These prototypes project features ($Z$) into codes ($Q$), representing soft cluster assignments.
-The codes indicate the similarity between features and prototypes (as shown in the expression for $\mathcal{Q}^*$).
+The codes indicate the similarity between features and prototypes (as shown in the expression for $Q^*$).

 The **core idea** is to predict the code (cluster assignment) of one augmented view using the features from another view (that is the **swap** of **Sw**AV).
 This ensures that representations are invariant to augmentations while being semantically meaningful.